 According to ApartmentGuide, other top contenders include Vancouver, Washington (1 per 2,224 people), San Francisco, California (one per 2,297 people), and Seattle, Washington (one per 2,308).

 The website WalletHub, on the other hand, calculates that Orlando, Florida, Honolulu, Hawaii, and Pittsburgh, Pennsylvania have the most coffee shops per capita.
-But the analysis weighed other factors like affordability, percent of coffee drinkers, and availability of wifi to determine that Seattle is the best US city for coffee lovers.
+But the analysis weighed other factors like affordability, percentage of coffee drinkers, and availability of wifi to determine that Seattle is the best US city for coffee lovers.
 You can see how each city ranked on the above map!

-What about New York?
+What about New York City?

 Another top contender for the most coffee shops per capita?
 New York, New York.
 The big apple is a famously coffee-loving city, and a clear majority of adult residents enjoy their espresso.
 According to a 2018 study, 62% of adult New Yorkers drink coffee, and 42% need coffee to start their days.